maya-undefined/halud_your_horses/README.md

-Halud Your Horses is a small containerized development workflow designed to reduce exposure to supply-chain attacks in the JavaScript and Node.js ecosystem.
+HALUD YOUR HORSES is a small containerized development workflow designed to reduce exposure to supply-chain attacks in the JavaScript and Node.js ecosystem.
 Every project runs inside an isolated container with its own node_modules volume.
 Nothing from npm executes directly on the host machine.
 The tools are simple shell scripts that create, enter, and fork project-specific development images.